MicrosoftDocs/azure-docs/articles/active-directory-b2c/string-transformations.md

 | inputClaim | inputClaim2 | string | Second claim's type, which is to be compared. |
 | InputParameter | stringComparison | string | string comparison, one of the values: Ordinal, OrdinalIgnoreCase. |

-The `AssertStringClaimsAreEqual` claims transformation is alwasy executed from [validation technical profile](validation-technical-profile.md) that is called by [self-asserted technical profile](self-asserted-technical-profile.md).
-The `UserMessageIfClaimsTransformationStringsAreNotEqual` self-asseterd technical profile metadata controls the error message that the technical profile presented to the user if the values aren't same.
+The `AssertStringClaimsAreEqual` claims transformation is always executed from [validation technical profile](validation-technical-profile.md) that is called by [self-asserted technical profile](self-asserted-technical-profile.md).
+The `UserMessageIfClaimsTransformationStringsAreNotEqual` self-asseterd technical profile metadata controls the error message that the technical profile presented to the user.

 ![AssertStringClaimsAreEqual execution](./media/claims-transformations/assert-execution.png)